daenney/slapddgen/README.md

 Once you've installed slapddgen you can run it with a `slapddgen generate --config_file=/path/to/config.json --output_dir=/path/to/write/config/to`

+You can point the CLI to your own template directory by passing the `--templates` argument.

+You can override the `config.json` root password from the command line so you can fetch it from a secure source, like Vault doing something like `--root_pw=<(vault kv get -field=password kv/ldap/root-password)`

 ## Modifying the templates

 If you know what you're doing you can modify the templates in